 9. Celebrate The Festivals

-Which festival is happening will depend on when exactly you visit.
+Which festival in Malaysia is happening will depend on when exactly you visit.

 10. Get Bang For Buck!

 Still wondering why to visit Malaysia?
 Well you will love this next reason!
 OK so another great reason to visit Malaysia is simply its price tag.
 Like much (all?) of Southeast Asia, a holiday in Malaysia won’t set you back too much at all and the country is pretty cheap.

 For example, a hostel dorm in Kuala Lumpur will cost you $8, soft drinks under $1 and street food is usually around $3-$4.
 Note that beer is pretty expensive and may cost $5 - I have noticed this also happens in "cheap" countries like India, Morocco & Pakistan too and is kind of annoying.

 Of course, cheap doesn’t always mean cheerful and sometimes we need to splurge.
 But Broke Backpackers can be encouraged to learn that with a few budget tips and tricks, a cheap trip to Malaysia is more than possible.